ugorichie/loudit/README.md

   In this way, laravel is smart enough to bind the model with the ID in the back, and hence you can do your actions like DELETE/UPDATE )))

 (  10.)
-READ ACTION
+READ ACTION ( R in CRUD)
-        to view, just a
+        to view, just a single result from the multiple result being fetched from the ddatabase for this we need --> new view page, a public function (method)